LeeAnne Locken: Modeling and pageants

 Locken began modeling at the age of 19 and subsequently entered the Miss Texas USA beauty pageant in 1988, placing third.
 At age 22, Locken won Miss Arizona USA 1989 and went on to compete in the Miss USA 1989 pageant, placing in the top 10.
 Locken continued her modeling career into the 1990s and early 2000s, and shot campaigns alongside fellow model Hendra.

 Philanthropy

 Locken has been a pivotal part of The Fashionistas, DIFFA: Design Industries Foundation Fighting AIDS, Fashion Group International, AIDS Services of Dallas, Dallas Challenge and Housing Crisis Center charities; hosting galas, raising money and increasing awareness for each of the charity's causes.
 As of current, she serves as the vice president of The Fashionistas and is a board member of Housing Crisis Center.
 She has previously been the honorary chair for AIDS Services of Dallas' "No Tie Dinner" gala and co-chair of Dallas Challenge's "Art From the Heart" event.
-She has also made numerous speeches at women's empowerment exhibitions, sharing her own experiences with domestic violence.
+She has also made numerous speeches at women's empowerment exhibitions, sharing her own experiences of domestic violence.